Azure/azure-quickstart-templates/quickstarts/microsoft.apimanagement/api-management-logs-to-moesif-using-eventhub-webapp/README.md

 ---
-description: The template will log API calls from Azure API Management to Moesif API Analytics.
-Grow and monetize your API products with a powerful API analytics and billing platform.
+description: The template will log API calls from Azure API Management to Moesif API analytics and monetization platform
 page_type: sample
 products:
 - azure